 - Stay current on immunizations

-- Keep infants, especially under 3 months, away from adults and children who
+- Keep infants, especially under 3 months, away from adults and children who are sick

 - Avoid crowded grocery stores, malls and other public places